American Idol Recap: Dancing on the Ceiling on My Own

 9. Shannon O’Hara, “All I Ask”

 Shannon O’Hara is 17 and mature.
 She’s ready for an internship at a museum.
 Put a lanyard on this young adult already.
-We’ve been watching her endearing sense of refinement power her performances and today is the first time she came up with less than gold: “All I Ask” is one of Adele’s stronger lyrical songs, but as a standalone tune it’s not as instantly replayable as her others.
+We’ve been watching her endearing sense of refinement power her performances and today is the first time she came up with less than gold: “All I Ask” is one of Adele’s stronger lyrical songs, but as a stand-alone tune it’s not as instantly re-playable as her others.
 (Am I the only person who thinks “Send My Love (to Your New Lover)” is her raddest?
 Discuss.)
 Shannon served it up, but she already sounds enough like Adele that I spent the whole performance comparing the two.
 Most people, including Shannon, don’t win that head-to-head.
 She should return to her “Unconditionally” tactic and sing ballads better than the original artist.
 I’m a Madonna stan, but I do believe Shannon could nail my sixth-favorite Madonna song, “I’ll Remember.”

 8. Caleb Lee Hutchinson, “Die a Happy Man”

-I think of country music as an institution as dated as the He Man Woman Haters Club, but some voices are built to sing about porch swings, sunrises, and grandpappy’s grave.
+I think of country music as an institution as dated as the He-Man Woman Haters Club, but some voices are built to sing about porch swings, sunrises, and Grandpappy’s grave.
 Caleb Lee Hutchinson’s voice is a countrified scalp massage and he’ll always have that Folger’s commercial-ready, McCreery-deep quality.
 It doesn’t make for an interesting arc on Idol, but his consistency is also a welcome addition to the season.
-Are there enough mid-tempo songs about growin’ up poor and ringin’ them church bells for Caleb to get through an entire season of Idol?
+Are there enough midtempo songs about growin’ up poor and ringin’ them church bells for Caleb to get through an entire season of Idol?
 I’ve got news for you: There are.

 7. Effie Passero, “Barracuda”

 We know this was coming.
 We should be thankful it wasn’t “Alone” or “What About Love,” I guess.
 Even though Effie is one of my favorite performers this season and a solid choice for the final four, I was let down by the inevitably of “Barracuda.”
-It’s a song that requires a bone-chilling vocal – and we sure got one – but there’s nothing for the bone-chilling vocal to do besides hit a couple of roller coaster highs and coo “barracuda” every so often.
+It’s a song that requires a bone-chilling vocal — and we sure got one — but there’s nothing for the bone-chilling vocal to do besides hit a couple of roller coaster highs and coo “Barracuda” every so often.
 We all knew she was capable of this performance, and unlike Maddie or Ava, she didn’t add to our perceptions of her abilities last night.
 Frankly, “Magic Man” would’ve given her more of a moment.
 And she could’ve robot-danced through the weird Nintendo-sounding electronic interlude.

 6. Mara Justine, “Run to You”